 Only one application per Institution is allowed.

-To be eligible for an EHS CC award, the applicant institution must demonstrate that they have a minimum of three active NIEHS-supported research awards from three distinct PDs/PIs who are members of the proposed Center.
+To be eligible for an EHS CC award, the applicant institution must demonstrate that they have a minimum of six active NIEHS-supported research awards from four distinct PDs/PIs who are members of the proposed Center.
 At the time of submission of an application, the qualifying awards must have at least 1 full active year remaining.

 T-awards, U45, and Conference awards (R13, U13) do not count towards this requirement.
 Furthermore, grants and cooperative agreements in extension periods, either with or without additional funds, as well as supplements of any kind, do not count toward this requirement.